 This renowned restaurant is the dining room of Goldener Hirsch Inn.

-- This is the only family-run inn in Deer Valley, just south of Park City.
+- This is a family-run inn in Deer Valley, just south of Park City.

 Both the inn and its dining room are proud institutions.
 The restaurant has been named "Best Restaurant in Park City"by Salt Lake magazine.

 A Touch of Austria in Deer Valley

 The restaurant's namesake is in Salzburg, Austria, Mozart's hometown.
 The Deer Valley eatery describes its cuisine as "contemporary Alpine cuisine with a seasonal American spin."